koendv/paste_dispenser/README.md

 Sometimes paste keeps oozing out after you stop dispensing.
 If *pullback steps* is non-zero, then after a *pullback delay* period of inactivity the plunger will move back *pullback steps*, to stop paste oozing out.
 How successful this is and how many steps the plunger needs to pull back to stop the oozing depends upon paste viscosity. *Pullback* works better with low viscosity liquids than with high viscosity paste.

 ### Microstepping
 The controller supports up to 1/64 microstepping.
-This is open loop voltage control; choose speed and microstepping that goes well with your stepper motor.
+This is open loop voltage control microstepping.
+Choose speed and microstepping that goes well with your stepper motor.
 Default is half-stepping.

 ### Saved Profiles